samjones00/docs/docs/_documentation/Service-Complexity-and-DTO-Roles.md

 mock their Service client to return test data until the back-end Services are implemented.

-As far as rules go, ensuring a well-defined Service Contract (DTOs) decoupled from its implementation goes to very essence of what a Service is and the value it provides.
+As far as rules go, ensuring a well-defined Service Contract (DTOs) decoupled from its implementation goes to the very essence of what a Service is and the value it provides.

 ### Request and Response DTOs